Neomoran/Samakidishes/README.md

-# Samakidishes is an online food delivery website.
-Built using HTML, CSS, Bootstrap and Jquery technologies
+# Samakidishes is an online food delivery website design.
+Built using HTML, CSS, Bootstrap and jQuery technologies.